HL7/smart-app-launch/spec/index.md

 * Apps MUST generate an unpredictable `state` parameter for each user session.
-An app MUST validate the `state` value for any request sent to its redirect URL; include `state` with all authorization requests; and validate the `state` value included in access tokens it receives.
+An app MUST validate the `state` value for any request sent to its redirect URL; include `state` with all authorization requests; and validate the `state` value included in access token response it receives.

 * An app SHALL NOT excecute any inputs it receives as code.